Audi RS3 Review & Prices

 Space in the back seats

-In the Sportback version, head and legroom is good in the front seats, while people in the rear won’t be struggling much either.
+Space in the back of the Audi RS3 is respectable, with decent headroom and legroom.
 That being said, particularly tall passengers may find headroom to be a bit tight, and those chunky sports seats do block the view forwards.

 Still, four adults should be able to fit in the RS3 easily enough.
 Five passengers might be a bit of a push, though, as the middle seat is on the small side, and the prominent transmission tunnel takes up a fair amount of space.